svnkr18/svnkr18/README.md

 - 👋 Hi, I’m shubhankar (  @svnkr18  )
 - 👀 I’m interested in frontend web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web dev projects
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 svnkr18/svnkr18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.